facebookarchive/sparts/README.rst

 There is a lot of boilerplate and copypasta associated with building services (or any other software that runs continuously and does things)

-sparts is a python library that aims to eliminate as much of the boiler plate as possible, making it as dead simple to write new services with little to no code.
+sparts is a python library developed at Facebook that aims to eliminate as much of the skeleton code as possible, making it as dead simple to write new services with little to no excess code.

 Design Goals
 ============

--  Be able to implement services using sparts with as little code as possible
+-  Be able to implement services with as little code as possible
 -  Support as many RPC transports as possible (thrift, http, dbus, etc)
 -  Make it painless to integrate services that require custom IO loops (twisted, tornado, glib, etc)